wp-plugins/ad-inserter/readme.txt

 * Fixed Security Vulnerability: Plugin was vulnerable to a combination of CSRF/XSS attacks (credits to Kaustubh Padwad)
 * Fixed bug: In some cases deprecated widgets warning reported errors
 * Added support to white-list or black-list tags
+* Added support for category slugs in category list
 * Added support for relative paragraph positions
 * Added support for individual code block exceptions on post/page editor page